Brookshire's Food & Pharmacy: History

-The Brookshire Grocery Company also opened FRESH by Brookshire's in Tyler, TX on March 10, 2011.
+The Brookshire Grocery Company also opened "FRESH by Brookshire's" in Tyler, TX on March 10, 2011.
 The store was designed to give an upscale shopping experience and features a bakery and many organic items.
 The first annual FRESH 15 Road Race was held on March 1, 2014, and continues yearly.
 The second FRESH by Brookshire's location opened in Fate, TX on March 2, 2022, as the anchor store to a new shopping district.
+November 12, 2025, Brookshire Grocery Company expanded the chain further with the opening of a 66,000-square-foot FRESH by Brookshire’s in Longview, TX, the largest of the brand’s stores to date and featuring expanded amenities such as a sushi counter, taqueria bar, brick oven pizza, gelato station, artisan bakery, and an outdoor patio with a grill, bar, live music stage, and playground.

+Brookshire Grocery Company has also announced the conversion of two former Uptown Grocery stores. in The Village and Edmond, Oklahoma, into “FRESH by Reasor’s” locations.
+These stores temporarily closed on October 22, 2025, for conversion and are expected to reopen soon under the Reasor’s banner.
+This marks the first time the FRESH concept will operate outside Texas, bringing the total number of locations to five once the Oklahoma stores open.

-Along with the FRESH 15, Brookshire’s and Super 1 Foods host a half marathon, 5K, and Kids 1K named Heroes Run, benefiting local first responders and military heroes.
-This event takes place in Shreveport, LA with 1,500 participants in 2016 raising $40,000 for charity.
+Along with the FRESH 15, Brookshire's and Super 1 Foods host a half marathon, 5K, and Kids 1K named Heroes Run, benefiting local first responders and military heroes.
+This event takes place in Shreveport, LA with 1,500 participants in 2016, raising $40,000 for charity.

 In June 2016, Brookshire's purchased 25 stores formerly owned by Wal-Mart (formerly their Wal-Mart Express brand).
 The stores, located in Texas (20 stores) and Louisiana (five stores) were re-branded as Spring Market.

-In November 2021, Brookshire's announced their acquisition of all 17 Reasor's locations in northeast Oklahoma, to be finalized in 2022.
+In November 2021, Brookshire's announced their acquisition of all 17 Reasor's locations in the northeast Oklahoma, to be finalized in 2022.

-Today
+In October 2025, Brookshire Grocery Co. announced Friday that two Winn-Dixie locations in Baton Rouge, LA will become Super 1 Foods stores in November.

+The Present

-Today the company has more than 14,000 employee/partners at over 150 locations.
+Today, the company has more than 14,000 employee/partners at over 200 locations in four states - Texas, Louisiana, Arkansas and Oklahoma.
 BGC has five brands: Brookshire's, Super 1 Foods, Fresh by Brookshire's, Spring Market, and Reasor's.

 The company also operates three distribution facilities — two based in Tyler, TX, and one in Monroe, LA — with more than 2 million total square feet and a company fleet of 72 tractors and more than 300 trailers.
-BGC’s internal manufacturing facilities include bakery, dairy, ice cream, yogurt, fresh-cut, ice and water/drink plants, all in the Tyler area.
+BGC's internal manufacturing facilities include bakery, dairy, ice cream, yogurt, fresh-cut, ice and water/drink plants in the Tyler area.